Encyclopedia

 Monolophosaurus

-“`html Monolophosaurus: Profile of a Prehistoric Giant Monolophosaurus Monolophosaurus (MON-oh-LOAF-oh-SAWR-us; “single-crested lizard”) is a genus of medium-sized theropod dinosaur that lived during the Middle Jurassic period, approximately 168 to 165 million years ago, in what is now the Junggar Basin of Xinjiang, China.
-The name Monolophosaurus refers to the distinctive single crest running along the
+Monolophosaurus: Profile of a Prehistoric Giant Monolophosaurus Monolophosaurus (MON-oh-LOAF-oh-SAWR-us; “single-crested lizard”) is a genus of medium-sized theropod dinosaur that lived during the Middle Jurassic period, approximately 168 to 165 million years ago, in what is now the Junggar Basin of Xinjiang, China.
+The name Monolophosaurus refers to the distinctive single crest running along the top

 Monolophosaurus Read Post »